 Other than in these circumstances, we will not share your personal data with other organisations without your consent.

-Our website allows you to share content to Facebook, Twitter, and Pinterest using those platforms’ tools as well as by other means and to other platforms using the AddThis tool:
+Our website allows you to share content to Facebook, Twitter, and Pinterest using those platforms’ tools.

 Keeping Your Personal Data Up to Date

 We would really appreciate it if you would let us know if your contact details or other personal data change.
 You can do this by contacting us at [email protected] or writing to Data Protection Agent, PETA Foundation, PO Box 70315, London, N1P 2RG, United Kingdom.

 Do We Use ‘Cookies’ on Our Websites?

 Depending on your settings and the privacy policies of social media sites like Facebook, Instagram, and Twitter, you might give us permission to access information about you from your accounts on those sites.
 We may provide personal information, like your e-mail address, in order to display our advertising to you on those social media platforms and other websites and to help us identify other audiences that are similar to you.
 We also make use of Facebook’s Custom Audiences feature, which enables us to display ads to existing or potential supporters via Facebook.
 We may also provide Facebook with personal information, such as your e-mail address, which allows the company to determine whether you are an account holder or not.
 Our ads may then appear on your Facebook feed.
 If you do not wish to see these ads, you can manage your privacy settings on your social media accounts.
 For more information, please read the Facebook Business page about Custom Audiences and Facebook’s Data Policy.

 You have the right to request details regarding the processing activities that we carry out in relation to your personal data.
 Such requests must be made in writing.
 To make a request, contact the data protection agent via e-mail at [email protected] or by writing to:

 Data Protection Agent

 PO Box 70315